-The Top 109 Free SEO Tools You Should Be Using
+110 Top SEO Tools That Are 100% Free

 Differences between raw and rendered versions are shown line-by-line.

-Find out what your SERP snippet will look like with SERPSim.
+Find out what your SERP snippet will look like with Higher Visibility’s Google SERP Snippet Optimization Tool.

 87. Merkle’s Schema Markup Generator

-Merkle’s Schema Markup Generator tool will help create JSON-LD markups for articles, breadcrumbs, events, FAQ pages, and how-tos.
+Merkle’s Schema Markup Generator tool will help create JSON-LD markups for articles, breadcrumbs, events, FAQ pages, and how-to guides.

 88. Animalz Revive